 2.1 To act as a central authority for determining all questions that may arise and generally promote the interests of amateur golf in the County of Somerset.

-2.2 To monitor the maintenance of a uniform system of handicapping throughout the County and act as the area authority as defined in the Council of National Golf Unions’ Unified Handicapping System (or any modification)
+2.2 To monitor the maintenance of a uniform system of handicapping throughout the County and act as the area authority as defined by the World Handicapping System (WHS) or any modification.

 2.3 To promote amateur golf championships and competitions for the various categories of golfers in the County under conditions laid down by the Executive Committee